allegro/blog/_posts/2023-05-18-save-money-on-large-database.md

 ![IOPS](/img/articles/2023-05-18-save-money-on-large-database/perf-xyz-iops-after-index.png)

 ## Conclusion
-After performing all of the described actions, we could witness a reduction in the size of the database from over 3TB to slightly below 100GB.
+After performing all of the described actions, we achieved a reduction in the size of the database from over 3TB to slightly below 100GB.
-By lowering the required disk space, we could also significantly reduce the computational resources of the database, which also had a huge impact on savings.
+By lowering the required disk space, we could also significantly reduce the computational resources of the database, generating further serious savings.

-Speaking of savings, before performing all of the operations, the monthly cost of maintaining the database with data was close to € 3000.
+Before performing all the operations, the monthly cost of maintaining the database was close to €3000.
-Specifically, we were able to switch from a database based on a 12 vCore and 3TB model (€ ~3000) to a Standard DTU with 100 units and 150GB (€ ~125).
+By switching from a database based on a 12 vCore and 3TB model to a Standard DTU with 100 units and 150GB we managed to cut our monthly spendings to mere €125.
-As we could see, our effort paid off.
+After all, our effort paid off.

 ![Cost reduction](/img/articles/2023-05-18-save-money-on-large-database/montly-cost-reduction.png)